alejodosr/epic-kitchens-55-action-models/index.md

 ### Collected dataset

   Histogram of classes for verbs, nouns and actions in the collected dataset.
-For better visualization, please click on the images below.
+For better visualization, please open images in a new tab.

   | Verbs | Nouns | Actions |
 | --- | --- | --- |